Canon 1D Mark III vs Panasonic GX80

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark III and the Panasonic GX80?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark III:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.